Phase Transition of the k-Majority Dynamics in Biased Communication Models: Introduction

 \section{Introduction}

 Designing distributed algorithms that let the nodes of a graph reach a \emph{consensus}, i.e., a configuration of states where all the nodes agree on the same state, is a fundamental problem in distributed computing and multi-agent systems.
-Consensus algorithms are used in protocols for other tasks, such as leader election and atomic broadcast, and in real-world applications such as clock synchronization tasks and blockchains~\cite{DBLP:journals/dc/BoczkowskiKN19, DBLP:journals/dc/FeinermanHK17, DBLP:conf/eurocrypt/PassSS17}.

-Recently there has been a growing interest in the analysis of simple local \emph{dynamics} as distributed algorithms for the consensus problem~\cite{DBLP:journals/dc/BecchettiCNPST17,DBLP:conf/mfcs/ClementiGGNPS18,DBLP:conf/icalp/CooperER14,DBLP:conf/spaa/DoerrGMSS11,DBLP:conf/podc/GhaffariL18,hassin2001voter,DBLP:journals/aamas/MosselNT14}, inspired by simple mechanisms studied in statistical mechanics for interacting particle systems~\cite{liggett2012interacting}.
-In this scenario, nodes are \emph{anonymous} (i.e., they do not have distinct IDs) and they have a state that evolves over time according to some common local rule based on the states of their neighbors.
-Herein we focus on the scenario in which every node has a \emph{binary state} (either \red or \blue) and the communication among the nodes proceeds in \emph{synchronous} rounds, according to an underlying graph that defines the communication network.
+Consensus algorithms are used, for example, for leader election, atomic broadcast, and clock synchronization problems~\cite{DBLP:journals/dc/BoczkowskiKN19, DBLP:journals/dc/FeinermanHK17}.
+Recently there has been a growing interest in the analysis of \emph{dynamics} as distributed algorithms for the consensus problem~\cite{DBLP:journals/dc/BecchettiCNPST17,DBLP:conf/mfcs/ClementiGGNPS18,DBLP:conf/icalp/CooperER14,DBLP:conf/spaa/DoerrGMSS11,DBLP:conf/podc/GhaffariL18,hassin2001voter,DBLP:journals/aamas/MosselNT14}, inspired by simple mechanisms studied in statistical mechanics for interacting particle systems~\cite{liggett2012interacting}.
+In this scenario, nodes are \emph{anonymous} (i.e., they do not have distinct IDs) and they have a state that evolves over time according to some simple common local rule based on the states of their neighbors.
+We discuss the literature on dynamics for consensus in \cref{sec:related}.